Johns Creek, Georgia: History

 In the early 19th century, the Johns Creek area was dotted with trading posts along the Chattahoochee River in what was then Cherokee territory.
-The Cherokee nation at the time was a confederacy of agrarian villages led by a chief.
-However, after Europeans colonized the area, the Cherokee developed an alphabet, and a legislature and judiciary system patterned after the American model.
+The Cherokee Nation at the time was a confederacy of agrarian villages led by a chief.
+After European settlement, the Cherokee developed an alphabet, and a legislature and judiciary system patterned after the American model.

 Some trading posts gradually became crossroads communities where pioneer families – Rogers, McGinnis, Findley, Buice, Cowart, Medlock and others – gathered to visit and sell their crops.

-By 1820, the community of Sheltonville (now known as Shakerag) was a ferry crossing site, with the McGinnis Ferry and Rogers Ferry carrying people and livestock across the river for a small fee.
+By 1820, the community of Sheltonville (or Shakerag), was a ferry crossing site, with the McGinnis Ferry and Rogers Ferry carrying people and livestock across the river for a small fee.
 Further south, the Nesbit Ferry did the same near another crossroads community known as Newtown.

-In the 1820s, the discovery of gold in the foothills of northeast Georgia within the Cherokee Nation – approximately 45 mi north of today's Johns Creek – led to America's first Gold Rush, the eventual takeover of the Cherokee Nation by the U.S. government in 1830, and the subsequent forced exile (the "Trail of Tears") of Cherokee Indians to Oklahoma and other areas of the American West.
+In the 1820s, the discovery of gold in the foothills of northeast Georgia within the Cherokee Nation – approximately 45 mi north of today's Johns Creek – led to America's second major Gold Rush, the eventual takeover of the Cherokee Nation by the U.S. government in 1830, and the subsequent forced exile (the "Trail of Tears") of Cherokee Indians to Oklahoma and other areas of the American West.

 A few Cherokees remained, the most famous being Sarah Cordery (1785–1842), the half-blood Cherokee wife of pioneer John Rogers (1774–1851), and their 12 children.
 Rogers was a respected, influential plantation owner and colleague of President Andrew Jackson.
 Rogers's 1828 home – today, a private residence in Johns Creek – was an overnight stop-over for Jackson.
 Much later, the home was also visited by famed humorist Will Rogers, the great, great-nephew of John Rogers.
 Johns Creek's name comes from John Rogers's son, Johnson K. Rogers.
 A local tributary was named after him, and the name "Johns Creek" eventually came to be the name of the area.

 In 1831, much of the land in the former Cherokee Nation north of the Chattahoochee was combined into the massive Cherokee County.
 When Milton County was formed in 1858, the Johns Creek area was folded into it.

 In the 1930s, during the Great Depression, Milton County was dissolved and all of its land was then absorbed into Fulton County.